BL4CK570RM/MHsub/README.md

   -h, --help          Show this help message and exit -up, --update       Update this tool

+🔧 Setup Tip:

+If running `MHsub -h` gives you the following error:
+  /usr/local/bin/MHsub: 1: 404:: not found

+It means the binary isn't executable or is misconfigured.
+Here's how to fix it:

+👉 To run it from the current directory: sudo chmod +x ./MHsub
+  ./MHsub -h

+🌍 To use it from anywhere on your system: sudo rm /usr/local/bin/MHsub sudo cp MHsub /usr/local/bin/MHsub sudo chmod +x /usr/local/bin/MHsub

+Now you can use `MHsub` globally from any directory

 Examples:
   MHsub -d example.com -a all.txt -l live.txt -m lite